qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - it does not let me sign a different emails in at the same time it keeps signing them both out
 - is having problems staying signed in with my email
 - logged out of my icloud account and will not let me log back in says that the email password is not correct i know that it is because i am able to log in with a different app
-- why did you log me out off of my i phone email account can't log in
+- why did you log me out off of my i phone email account
 - this app logged me out of my account after the update
 - i keep being logged out of my email accounts ever since the latest update have re logged and when i go back in its offline and i need to log in again
 - my email account keeps logging off